djmartin2019/NYC-Taxi-Analysis-with-DuckDB/README.md

 ## 🙏 Acknowledgments

-- NYC Taxi & Limousine Commission for providing the trip data
+- [NYC Taxi & Limousine Commission](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for providing the trip data
 - DuckDB team for the embedded analytical database
 - Plotly team for the visualization framework

+## 📊 Data Source

+This project uses publicly available data from the NYC Taxi & Limousine Commission (TLC).
+The data includes:

+- **Yellow Taxi Trip Records**: Monthly trip data in Parquet format
+- **Taxi Zone Lookup Table**: Zone metadata in CSV format

+All data is available for download from the [official TLC Trip Record Data page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The TLC notes that trip data was collected by authorized technology providers and they make no representations as to the accuracy of the data.

 ## 📞 Contact